facebook/react-native/docs/Libraries.md

 _Do I need to know the contents of the library at compile time?_

-What that means is, are you using this library on the native site or just in JavaScript?
+What that means is, are you using this library on the native side or just in JavaScript?
 If you are just using it in JavaScript, you are good to go!

-This step is not necessary for all libraries that we ship we React Native but `PushNotificationIOS` and `LinkingIOS`.
+This step is not necessary for all libraries that we ship with React Native but is necessary for `PushNotificationIOS` and `LinkingIOS`.

-In the case of the `PushNotificationIOS` for example, you have to call a method on the library from your `AppDelegate` every time a new push notifiation is received.
+In the case of `PushNotificationIOS` for example, you have to call a method on the library from your `AppDelegate` every time a new push notification is received.

 For that we need to know the library's headers.
 To achieve that you have to go to your project's file, select `Build Settings` and search for `Header Search Paths`.
-There you should include the path to you library (if it has relevant files on subdirectories remember to make it `recursive`, like `React` on the example).
+There you should include the path to your library (if it has relevant files on subdirectories remember to make it `recursive`, like `React` on the example).